 The following list is of mutual-aid groups, run by individuals in recovery:

-Find a meeting for LGBTQIA recovery
+Find a meeting or group for LGBTQIA recovery

 - Gay & Sober (website)